10 Takeaways for IGA Retailers from the Spring NRAB Meeting

 4. Winning with Fresh & Better-for-You Trends

-New Red Oval Partner The Wonderful Company attended, supplying attendees with refreshing and healthy snacks including Halos, pistachios, and pomegranate juice.
+New Red Oval Partner The Wonderful Company attended, supplying guests with refreshing and healthy snacks including Halos, pistachios, and pomegranate juice.
 Their presentation reinforced what many of you already see: shoppers are prioritizing health, convenience, and fresh foods.

 • Secondary displays drive impulse